AntidoteDB/antidote/README.md

 ## About Antidote

 AntidoteDB is a planet scale, highly available, transactional database.
-Antidote implements the [Cure protocol](https://ieeexplore.ieee.org/document/7536539/) of Transactional Causal+ Consistency based on [CRDTs](https://crdt.tech).
+Antidote implements the [Cure protocol](https://ieeexplore.ieee.org/document/7536539/) of transactional causal+ consistency based on [CRDTs](https://crdt.tech).

 More information: